FlaskSimpleAuth Tutorial

 Then restart and test:

 You should see the token as a JSON property in the response.
-The default token type is fsa, with a easy-to-understand human-readable format.
+The default token type is fsa, with a short human-readable format.

 Proceed to use the token instead of the login/password to authenticate the user on a route: